The Village Hall

 The Hall and especially the Bar make a vital contribution to the realisation of Denton's, unofficial, motto - "Ullus Excusatio Pro Compotatio".

-A Defibrillator unit is installed on the wall in the lobby/entrance of the Village Hall with initial instructions next to it.
+Denton's Defibrillator unit, previously installed on the wall in the lobby/entrance of the Village Hall, is now located in a locked cabinet, outside, next to the front door.

 The unit lifts out of the wall housing.
 The unit is currently in a carry sleeve so there are two short straps on either side of the unit which should be unfastened (press studs) and the outer case opened where specified.